4mDeveloper/Plugins-documentation/Enhanced Megamenu plugin/README.md

 * Added conditions for displaying `dummy image`

  ### Release 1.0.1 (February, 2023)
-* possibility to add dummy image for `all categories`.
+* Possibility to add dummy image for `all categories`.
 * Added conditions to fire, when image will be popped up when hover on categories.
     a) Condition - preparing for default image after installation
     b) Condition - Image from plugin config